-This course is also offered through the Center for Advanced Study in Mathematics and Natural Sciences (CASMNS).
-Please see page 75 for further information.
+Note: This course is also offered through the Center for Advanced Study in Mathematics and Natural Sciences (CASMNS).
+Contact the Natural Sciences Department for further information.

 CHEM 2425 Organic Chemistry II

 Includes methods of structural analysis, advanced synthesis and reactions, biochemistry and organometallic topics.
 Lab experiments emphasize techniques in synthesis, purification and analysis.
 Lab and recitation required.
 Prerequisite: CHEM 2423 within the last 5 years with a grade of "C" or better.
 4 credit hours.